Fenwick High School (Oak Park, Illinois): History

 In 1983, Fenwick was selected by the U.S. Department of Education as a Blue Ribbon School.
 On January 18, 1999, U.S. News & World Report classified Fenwick as an "Outstanding American High School", making Fenwick tied for the #1 ranked preparatory school in the Chicago area.
-For 2009, Fenwick's 290 student class had 211 of them receive 718 academic scholarships to top universities around the country with the monetary value of these awards in excess of $16,000,000 (up from $13,900,000 in 2007–2008, $12,555,800 in 2006–2007 and 9,370,000 in 2005–2006).
-The 2009 graduating class also boasted 187 Presidential Scholars and 30 National Merit Finalists, with 22 additional receiving commendation for being named to the top 5% in the nation.
+290 of the 211 students in the 2009 graduating class received 718 academic scholarships to top universities around the country, with the monetary value of these awards in excess of $16,000,000 (up from $13,900,000 in 2007–2008, $12,555,800 in 2006–2007 and 9,370,000 in 2005–2006).
+The 2009 graduating class also boasted 187 Presidential Scholars and 30 National Merit finalists, with 22 others receiving commendation for being named to the top 5% in the nation.
 Fenwick's 2010–2011 class achieved $40,000,000 in merit based scholarships.
-As of 2025, Fenwick is currently ranked in the top 5 Catholic high schools in Illinois.

 Around the time Fenwick started admitting girls, there was a proposal to officially move classes to the school's priory in River Forest, or construct a brand new school in collaboration with nearby Trinity High School, its all-girls counterpart run by the Dominican Sisters.
 The idea almost passed, but was dropped when Fenwick insisted on maintaining complete control over the standards of the new school.
 Instead, Fenwick has commenced several expansion campaigns at their present location in Oak Park based around their original neo-Gothic designed school created by the New York architect Wilfred E. Anthony, who also redesigned the Basilica of the Sacred Heart, Indiana for the University of Notre Dame in South Bend, Indiana.
 The latest expansions include: a new field house with a 1,100-seat gymnasium and a 450-seat natatorium; several new classrooms and updated athletic lockers; a new school entrance and gateway inspired by the Arch at Northwestern University; and additional science laboratories and art studios, all of which are in keeping with the original Neo-Gothic look of Fenwick's school and priory.